Stamp collecting: Rare stamps

 Early stamps of the United States are known as classics.
 Collectors are able to establish the exact position of a stamp on the original sheet of 200 stamps.
 Rare stamps are often expertized.

-Some of the most valuable stamps in the world

 Catalogues

 Stamp catalogues are the primary tool used by serious collectors to organize their collections, and for the identification and valuation of stamps.
 Most stamp shops have stamp catalogues available for purchase.
 A few catalogues are offered online, either free or for a fee.
 There are hundreds of different catalogues, most specializing in particular countries or periods.
 Collector clubs tend to provide free catalogues to their members.

 Notable collectors

 The stamp collection assembled by French-Austrian aristocrat Philipp von Ferrary (1850–1917) at the beginning of the 20th century is widely considered the most complete stamp collection ever formed (or likely to be formed).
 It included, for example, all of the rare stamps described above that had been issued by 1917.
 However, as Ferrary was an Austrian citizen, the collection was broken up and sold by the French government after the First World War, as war reparations.

 The Tapling Collection of postage stamps was donated to the British Museum from the estate of Thomas Tapling in 1891.
 It currently forms the Tapling Collection in the Philatelic Collections of the British Library.

 Several European monarchs were keen stamp collectors, including King George V of the United Kingdom and King Carol II of Romania.
 King George V possessed one of the most valuable stamp collections in the world and became President of the Royal Philatelic Society.
 His collection was passed on to Queen Elizabeth II who, while not a serious philatelist, has a collection of British and Commonwealth first day covers which she started in 1952.

 U.S. President Franklin Delano Roosevelt was a stamp collector; he designed several American commemorative stamps during his term.
 Late in life Ayn Rand renewed her childhood interest in stamps and became an enthusiastic collector.
 Several entertainment and sport personalities have been known to be collectors.
 Freddie Mercury, lead singer of the band Queen, collected stamps as a child.
 His childhood stamp album is in the collection of the British Postal Museum & Archive.
 John Lennon of The Beatles was a childhood stamp collector.
 His stamp album is held by the National Postal Museum.

 Former world chess champion Anatoly Karpov has amassed a huge stamp collection over the decades, led by stamps from Belgium and Belgian Congo, that has been estimated to be worth $15 million.